-History fans will love this tourist attraction in Gretna as it brings to life the towns dramatic past with a fascinating collection of memorabilia and artefacts.
-At the Gretna Green Famous Blacksmiths Shop you will find everything from marriage letters to photographs of some of the rebel brides and grooms that have taken advantage of Scotland’s lenient marriage laws over the years.
+History fans will love this tourist attraction in Gretna.
+It brings to life the town’s dramatic past with a fascinating collection of memorabilia and artefacts like marriage letters and photographs of rebellious brides and grooms at their wedding.

-This buzzing outlet village in the heart of the town is home to several designer brands and high street names.
+This buzzing outlet village in the heart of the main town is home to several designer brands and high-quality labels.

-It is more than likely that you will find a bargain here as you can get up to 60% off original prices at brands like Nike, Polo, and Boss, to name just a few.
+It is more than likely that you will find a bargain shopping here than if you headed down to Carlisle, as you can get up to 60% off original prices at brands like Nike, Polo, and Boss, to name just a few.

 The Devils Porridge Museum

 This 5-star museum in Gretna has won a Visit Scotland Thistle Award for Best Heritage Visitor Attraction in the West of Scotland.
 This exhibition, nicknamed after the explosives made here, is one of the most popular things to do in Gretna.

 This family-friendly museum is an educational experience dedicated to the people who worked in the world’s largest ammunition factory during the First World War.
 It also commemorates and explores the stories of the Solway Military Coast during the Second World War.

 At the museum, you can learn more about the fascinating history of this Border area, see artefacts, and read and watch films about these exciting periods!

 Gretna Green is a south Parish in the Dumfries and Galloway region and one of the most popular destinations for weddings and those travelling through Gretna.